- This post contains affiliate links. Read more here.

 Best for Wet Food: Lickimat Casper, Fish-Shaped Cat Lick Mat

-If your cat prefers wet or raw food to kibble, a lick mat is a great interactive feeder to stimulate their mind.
-Designed with low-profile ribs and ridges, this adorable fish-shaped lick mat encourages your kitty to slow down and crouch—mimicking feeding styles in the wild.
-For even slower feeding, freeze food on top for an added challenge.
+If your cat prefers wet or raw food to kibble, a lick mat offers some of the interactive, mentally stimulating qualities of a treat ball or slow feeder.
+Designed with low-profile ribs and ridges, this appealing fish-shaped lick mat encourages your kitty to slow down and crouch—mimicking feeding styles in the wild.
+For even slower feeding and an added challenge, freeze food on top.

 - Freezer and microwave safe